drewjcooper/EntityFramework.Docs/entity-framework/ef6/modeling/designer/edmx-file-format/entity-framework-msl-specification.md

    </EntityTypeMapping>
  </EntitySetMapping>
 ```

 ## DeleteFunction Element (MSL)

 The **DeleteFunction** element in mapping specification language (MSL) maps the delete function of an entity type or association in the conceptual model to a stored procedure in the underlying database.
 Stored procedures to which modification functions are mapped must be declared in the storage model.
 For more information, see Function Element (SSDL).

+> [!NOTE]
-> **Note**: If you do not map all three of the insert, update, or delete operations of a entity type to stored procedures, the unmapped operations will fail if executed at runtime and an UpdateException is thrown.
+> If you do not map all three of the insert, update, or delete operations of a entity type to stored procedures, the unmapped operations will fail if executed at runtime and an UpdateException is thrown.